arisalissandrakis/correlated-timelines/README.md

 ![fig1](/github_code_and_examples2.png)

-In the above example, the Pearson correlation coefficient and the p-values between the correlated timeline and the timelines to be positively and negatively correlated are $\rho$=0.62, p=.00 and $\rho$=-0.56, p=.00 respectively.
+In the above example, the Pearson correlation coefficient and the p-values between the correlated timeline and the timelines to be positively and negatively correlated to are ρ=0.62, p=.00 and ρ=-0.56, p=.00 respectively, confirming statistically the impression that can be obtained by visual inspection.

-Note that due to randomness, executing the provieded code will not reproduce exactly these results.
+Note that due to randomness, executing the provieded two snippets of code will not reproduce exactly the same results.